ifnspaml/Components-Loss/README.md

  ## Citation

-If you use the scripts in your research, please cite
+If you use the losses and/or scripts in your research, please cite

 ```
 @article{xu2019Comploss,